RangerTJ/windows-game-controller-toggle/README.md

 Skeleton code has been uploaded to main.py.
 Has the core code outline, but has not been tested at all yet and is very, very likely to be broken.
 Intended to show WIP status, not provide a functional program.... yet!

-Known Issues / Development Goals:
+Known Issues / Development Notes:
 ---------------------------------
 Probably need to revamp parsing stop points / last lines